glenfletcher/Equation/README.md

 The display string format i.e. str() is set to use Latex syntax allowing high quality equations to be rendered in output this syntax is supported by the grqaphing package matplotlib

-Note: repr() method will return a string suitable for passing to Expression, however it is recalucated from the tokenized expression, and has all brackets.
+..
+Note:: repr() method will return a string suitable for passing to Expression, however it is recalucated from the tokenized expression, and has all brackets.

 Future Versions
 ---------------